 Personal property of others (in your business’ custody or care).

 There are many different types of Commercial Property coverage, and businesses can usually choose which causes of loss to cover.
 They can choose to cover specified perils (like fires, explosions, wind, vandalism, etc.) or open perils (all losses unless specifically excluded).
 As it is more comprehensive, open peril coverage tends to be the more expensive option.
+If your business has any vehicles, don’t forget to compare quotes for the best commercial auto insurance.

 In most cases, Commercial Property Insurance does not cover losses incurred by tenants renting space in your building.